Links on Android Authority may earn us a commission. Learn more.

-Ultra-impressive specs are less important for the smaller 2.7-inch “quick view” display.
+Ultra-impressive specs are less important for the smaller 3-inch “quick view” display.
 It’s expected to be slightly larger (the previous model was under three inches), which is something we’d hoped Motorola would do.
 It seems more practical to increase the screen size and make it useful for more than just notifications.

 More competitive pricing

 Foldables don’t have to be expensive, as Samsung showed us in 2021 with the comparatively inexpensive Galaxy Z Flip 3.
 Priced at $999, the Z Flip 3 costs about as much as your typical flagship smartphone, making it a realistic choice for consumers outside of the ultra-enthusiast crowd.

 Historically, modern Razr handsets have been much more expensive.
 2019’s Motorola Razr cost a rather hefty $1,500, and 2020’s Razr 5G follow-up launched at an equally eyewatering $1,400.
 That price tag won’t cut it against the competition in 2022.
 If you were lucky, the Razr 5G could occasionally be found for $999 over the past twelve months, and that certainly feels closer to where the Razr 3 should launch.